Milwaukee Bucks forward Giannis Antetokounmpo understands the power of social media for athlete branding.

 While outstanding athleticism is obviously still critical, a great attitude, clean background, and a large and engaged social media following are also now important factors for sponsors when selecting athletes to endorse.
 They’re looking for influential faces that can best represent and endorse their companies, as these sports professionals grow their careers.
 Professional athletes have benefited from this connection between a strong media presence and endorsement deals for years.
 Now, a prominent social media profile is even more important, especially for smaller brands.
 Student-athletes can take a page from the pro athlete playbook to develop their own outstanding personal brands on digital channels.

-As shown by the pros, athletes across sports are now influencers coveted by sponsors.
-But these younger players need to raise their profiles now to get the most lucrative money-making opportunities.
-This boost will help springboard them to further possibilities if they continue on to a pro career, and even (especially) if they don’t.
-The good news is that college athletes today are digital natives who are already creating and sharing content.
-They just need to filter that activity through the lens of strategic, long-term thinking about personal brand building and what will best feed their careers ahead.
+As demonstrated by the pros, athletes playing any sport are now social media influencers and if they position themselves correctly, they are coveted by sponsors.
+But younger players need to start now to raise their profiles to get the most lucrative money-making opportunities.
+Just like it takes time and dedication to master a sport, building an athlete’s fan base requires patience, dedication and knowledge.
+But, this boost will help springboard them to further possibilities if they continue on to a pro career, and even (especially) if they don’t.
+The good news is that college athletes are digital natives who are already creating and sharing content.
+They just need to filter that activity through the lens of strategic, long-term thinking about personal brand building and what type of persona will best support their future career.

 College athletic departments should also be very keen to help players shape their brands, in addition to providing a great athletic and academic experience.
 When not endorsing a product, athletes are representing their school, and that means they’re helping expand the schools’ profile.
 This activity is critical for recruiting next year’s athletes and student body, securing future funding, and cementing bragging rights for alumni.